SAP-samples/teched2023-IN264/exercises/ex5/README.md

-# Exercise 5 - Copy, configure and deploy the SAP S/4Hana Purchase Requsition subscription flow
+# Exercise 5 - Copy, configure and deploy the SAP S/4Hana Purchase Requisition subscription flow

 In this exercise, you will setup an integration flow that listens to the SAP Integration Suite, advanced event mesh queue using the Cloud Integration AMQP sender adapter.
 This queue is subscribed to the topic `SBPA/NewHire/{EmployeeId}/Approval` where SAP Build Process Automation (SBPA) publishes manager's approval events.
-This integration triggers a real-time creation of purchase requisition (PR) with the approved equipments list in the S/4HANA Cloud system using the OData receiver adapter.
+This integration triggers a real-time creation of purchase requisition (PR) with the approved equipment list in the S/4HANA Cloud system using the OData receiver adapter.
 Once the purchase requisition gets created, Cloud Integration also sends an email to the given newly hired candidate's email ID with the PR number and direct link to open the same in SAP S/4Hana Cloud system.

 ## Exercise steps